injashkin/md-pug-to-html/README.md

 As a result, MdPugToHtml will do the following:

-- creates the `docs` directory (if it was missing)
+- creates the `dist` directory (if it was missing)

 - recursively traverses the subdirectories `article1` and `article2` in the `content` directory and finds files in them `index.md `.

-- converts files `index.md ` to pages `index.html ` in accordance with the template `src/article/index.pug` and will place these pages in the `docs` directory while preserving the entire structure of the subdirectories of the `content` directory, i.e. the `article1` and `article2` subdirectories will be created in the `docs` directory.
+- converts files `index.md ` to pages `index.html ` in accordance with the template `src/article/mpth-template.pug` and will place these pages in the `dist` directory while preserving the entire structure of the subdirectories of the `content` directory, i.e. the `article1` and `article2` subdirectories will be created in the `dist` directory.

 To file `docs/article1/index.html` the following will be compiled: